 Step 2: Add in your mix-ins

-Fold in the marshmallows and the pecans (or your preferred mix-ins).
+Fold in the mini marshmallows and the pecans (or your preferred mix-ins).
 It's ok if the marshmallows don't melt all the way (photo 2).

 Step 3: Chill the fudge